WinterPhoenix/pebble-bluebubbles/docs/main/http.md

 The `success` callback will be called if the HTTP request is successful (when the status code is inside [200, 300) or 304).
 The parameters are the data received from the server, the status code, and the request object.
 If the option `type: 'json'` was set, the response will automatically be converted to an object, otherwise `data` is a string.

 The `failure` callback is called when an error occurred.
 The parameters are the same as `success`.

+### XMLHttpRequest

+`XMLHttpRequest` is [available for your use](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest), but consider using the [ajax] module instead which provides a jQuery-like ajax alternative to performing asynchronous and synchronous HTTP requests, with built in support for forms and headers.